 - Periodically enlist disability groups to test your pages for ease of use; use the feedback they provide to increase the accessibility of your website.

-Will I be ADA compliant if I follow the above list?
+Will my business be ADA compliant if we follow the above list?

 The above list is just the start.
-It gives us the idea on the most common ADA compliant issues (this covers most of it though!), there are other parameters also which needs to be satisfied to be ADA compliant.
+It gives us the idea of the most common ADA compliant issues.
+However, there are other parameters also which needs to be satisfied to be ADA compliant.